My wife and I have 3 daughters and one of the things that helped our parenting was to seek out authoritative parenting examples.

 What are the 4 types of parenting styles?

-Diana Baumrind’s work on parenting made her one of the leading experts on parenting styles.
+Diana Baumrind’s work on parenting (click to read my in-depth article) made her one of the leading experts on parenting styles.

-Think of an authoritarian parent as a drill sergeant.
+Think of an authoritarian parent (click to read my article to see some examples) as a drill sergeant.

 This parent wants compliance and obedience more than anything else, including the child’s love and admiration.
 Ultimately the authoritarian parent is a control freak with insecurity issues.
 But they mask that by being very top-down and dictatorial with their kids.